 Benefits for the gig economy

-The nine-to-five workday is dead, and it’s been supplanted by the rise of the modern so-called gig economy — with a workforce bolstered by freelance and contract workers who work around the clock with flexible hours to meet new demands.
+The 9-to-5 workday is dead, and it’s been supplanted by the rise of the modern so-called gig economy — with a workforce bolstered by freelance and contract workers who work around the clock with flexible hours to meet new demands.

 For HR professionals and benefit advisers, the strategic mission at hand is to determine how employee benefits and perks can fuel alternate avenues of employment to win the talent war.
 But complications along the way to redefining the employment contact can stall those efforts if they fail to pursue a thoughtful approach.

 Anywhere from 57 million to 75 million U.S. workers fall within this segment, according to varying narrow and broad definitions from the U.S. Bureau of Labor Statistics and Federal Reserve.
 A 2018 Deloitte research paper noted that the number of self-employed individuals is projected to triple by 2020 to 42 million.
-Meanwhile, more people toil away on short-term projects as full-time employees, juggle part-time jobs or peddle multi-level marketing products.
+Meanwhile, more people toil away on short-term projects as full-time employees, juggle part-time jobs or peddle multilevel marketing products.

 It’s also not so much about individuals driving for Lyft or Uber or delivering food for Grubhub or DoorDash as it is matching their skillsets to multiple employers on a project basis and aligning their interests, he adds.
 That arrangement has worked well for many years in Silicon Valley where Peters says the average tenure is less than 18 months and the work is more project-oriented.

-It’s easy to see why the gig economy appeals to new generations entering into the U.S. workforce, explains Paul Younkins, founding principal and senior consultant with TriBridge Partners.
+It’s easy to see why the gig economy appeals to new generations entering the U.S. workforce, explains Paul Younkins, founding principal and senior consultant with TriBridge Partners.
 “It means new stimuli, new ideas, new jobs, new vocations, new things to learn and opportunities to constantly try something new,” he says.